Windham-High-School/CubeServer/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/0c7fad7ea7ff1a8380e0/maintainability)](https://codeclimate.com/github/snorklerjoe/CubeServer/maintainability)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Software to manage, store, score, and publish data received by Wifi-equipped microcontrollers for managing a school contest
+Software to manage, store, score, and publish data received by Wifi-equipped microcontrollers for managing a school contest called The Project.
+A live instance of this may or may not be available at https://whsproject.club/.

+## Terminology:
+  CubeServer
+    - The name of the software backing "The Project" This includes the web application and leaderboard, the admin panel, the team API, and any other software contained within this repository.
+  Cube
+    - An individual team's station that will be mounted atop the roof of the school

 ## Versioning:
 This project uses Semantic Versioning in the format major.minor.patch Versions 0.0.0 until 1.0.0 are development releases.
 Version 1.0.0 will be the first production release.
 A new major or minor version may indicate database incompatibility unless otherwise noted, however patch versions should maintain database compatibility.

-## Goals:
-- Sets up the pi as an access point
-- Receives/responds to RESTful requests from clients
-- Stores data in a database
-- A leaderboard and admin web app

-Note that these goals are not yet fully implemented.

-## Overview of user-side processes:
-- Once allowed by the Admin panel, team sign-ups will happen via the website
-  - Teams will enter a team name, the names of the team's participants, and whether they are entering for the varsity or junior varsity level.
-  - Teams will receive a "secret identifier" by the server upon sign-up.
-This will be entered as a constant in their code and will be used behind-the-scenes to reduce the possibility of impersonating or sabotaging another group.
-- Upon approval by an Admin, these teams will be added to the leaderboard

 ## Building/running: